brantr/brantr.github.io/about/index.md

 Brant was also a member of the Hubble Ultra Deep Field 2012 project, the <a href="http://www.stsci.edu/hst/">Hubble Space Telescope</a> program to take the deepest ever image of the sky in the near infrared.
 The official UDF12 website can be found at <a href="http://udf12.arizona.edu">udf12.arizona.edu</a>.

-Brant also serves as co-Chair of the <a href="https://galaxies.science.lsst.org/">LSST Galaxies Science Collaboration</a>, a scientific organization charged with using the Large Synoptic Survey Telescope data to understand the formation and evolution of galaxies.
+During 2014-2018, Brant also served as co-Chair of the <a href="https://galaxies.science.lsst.org/">LSST Galaxies Science Collaboration</a>, a scientific organization charged with using the Large Synoptic Survey Telescope data to understand the formation and evolution of galaxies.
 The official LSST website can be found at <a href="http://www.lsst.org/lsst/">www.lsst.org</a>.